MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ---

 ### Mathematical description of shortest path
 *Here I'll try to very roughly explain the derivation, a more in-depth explanation would at least require a multi-part series of blog posts.
-And if you wish to skip over the math part, jump to the last part.*
+And if you wish to skip over the math part, jump to [Writing a Hamiltonian geodesic tracer in GLSL](#writing-a-hamiltonian-geodesic-tracer-in-glsl).*

 Mathematically speaking we have some coordinate system, a path, and a way to compute distances between 2 points.